-Important Dates for the Kollman family
+Early History of the Kollman family

 This web page shows only a small excerpt of our Kollman research.
 Another 119 words (8 lines of text) covering the years 1569, 1719, 1602, 1658, 1719 and 1800 are included under the topic Early Kollman History in all our PDF Extended History products and printed products wherever possible.

 Kollman Spelling Variations

 Spelling variations of this family name include: Kohler, Koehler, Koler, Kolar, Koller, Kollar, Koeler, Koelar, Koelle, Koeller, Koellar, Koellner, Koelner, Coler, Cohler, Coeler and many more.

 Early Notables of the Kollman family (pre 1700)